 Cooling Water Piping Through Wall Leaks

 The challenge was to rehabilitate the deteriorated cooling water piping due to through wall leaks.

 The solution utilized the HydraWrap® Structural Composite Repair System.

-Sections of the cooling water pipe were replaced in 1987 with carbon steel lined with Plastisol (plasticized PVC).
-Over the years, the liner has become disbonded from the substrate and has subsequently resulted in numerous through wall leaks.
-These leaks and significant areas of corrosion have resulted in poor system reliability and impacted the plant performance.
+In 1987, sections of the cooling water pipe were replaced with carbon steel lined with Plastisol (plasticized PVC).
+Over the years, the liner disbonded from the substrate which subsequently resulted in numerous through wall leaks.
+These leaks and significant areas of corrosion resulted in poor system reliability and impacted the plant performance.
 Both the pump inlet and discharge pipe were affected by the deterioration.

 The project required the removal of the sometimes tenacious existing coatings.
 Selected pipe spools were removed and other openings were provided to allow access into the piping.
 The substrate was prepared by grit blasting.
-The piping system was repaired by applying an epoxy primer, layers of carbon fiber and a top coat.
-The entire process was complete in the allotted timeframe, and was a cost-effective repair option.
+The piping system was repaired by applying an epoxy primer, layers of carbon fiber, and a top coat.
+The entire process was completed in the allotted time frame and was a cost-effective repair option.